OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning: Method

 \subsection{Curating Robot Data with Embodied Reasoning}

 Most existing robotic manipulation datasets consist primarily of observation-action pairs and lack associated reasoning information.
 To address this gap, we introduce a novel robot data format.
 For a given task, we first collect demonstration trajectories provided by human experts.
 Subsequently, each trajectory is segmented into a sequence of intervals.
-There are two types of intervals: \textit{reasoning intervals}, which capture key steps requiring model reasoning (e.g., upon completing subtasks, detecting errors, or when human interaction is required), which we further annotate with textual reasoning content; and \textit{acting intervals}, in which the model primarily learns to predict actions based on observations and the latest reasoning content.
-See Appendix~\ref{appendix_interval} for more details.
+There are two types of intervals: \textit{reasoning intervals}, which capture key steps requiring model reasoning (e.g., upon completing subtasks, detecting errors, or when human interaction is required), which we further annotate with textual reasoning content; and \textit{acting intervals}, in which the model primarily learns to predict actions based on observations and the latest reasoning content. \hyd{During training, we supervise the decision tokens according to the interval type and the freshness of reasoning content $R$.
+In reasoning intervals, the ground-truth decision token is \texttt{[BOR]} if the current reasoning $R$ is stale (i.e., needs updating); once $R$ has been updated, the ground truth becomes \texttt{[BOA]}.
+In acting intervals, the model always learns to predict \texttt{[BOA]}.
+See Appendix~\ref{appendix_interval} for more details.}

 Next, we elaborate on the embodied reasoning content.
 As shown in Fig.~\ref{fig:data} left, it consists of four components: 1) a detailed\textit{ scene description}, primarily focusing on the locations of task-relevant objects; 2) a \textit{high-level plan} that outlines the sequential steps to accomplish the task; 3) a concise \textit{historical summary} to keep the model informed about the task's progress; and 4) the immediate \textit{next step} that the robot needs to execute.
 This comprehensive reasoning content encourages the model to understand the visual world, learn high-level planning, and track task progress.
 Furthermore, to equip the policy with error detection and recovery capabilities, we specifically collect and label robot data focused on recovery from failure states.
 To enable natural human-robot interaction, we annotate certain intervals of the demonstrations with interaction context (e.g., the robot's question and the human's answer shown in Fig.~\ref{fig:data} left).